makrai/notes/ammar16-massive-multiling-embed.md

       both directions.
 The estimated parameters of the word translation distributions are used to select pairs
       * threshold τ trades off dictionary recall and precision.
-We fixed τ = 0.1 early on based on manual inspection of the resulting dictionaries.
+We fixed τ = 0.1 early on based on manual inspection of the resulting dictionaries
   * monolingual data
-  * Parallel corpora are not required but can be used when available.
+  * Parallel corpora are not required but can be used when available
 * new evaluation method, multi `QVEC_CCA` , is shown to correlate better than previous ones with two downstream tasks (text categorization and parsing)
 * web portal for evaluation that will facilitate further research in this area
-* open-source releases of all our methods.
+* open-source releases of all our methods

 # Introduction

-* shared representation of words across languages offers intriguing possibilities (Klementiev+ 2012).
+* shared representation of words across languages offers intriguing possibilities (Klementiev+ 2012)
 * For example, in machine translation, translating a word never seen in parallel data may be overcome by seeking its vector-space neighbors,
 * transfer learning, in which models trained in one language can be deployed in other languages.
 While
   * hand-engineered features that are cross-linguistically stable as the basis model transfer (Zeman and Resnik, 2008; McDonald+ 2011; Tsvetkov+ 2014),
-  * embedding (Klementiev+ 2012; Hermann and Blunsom, 2014; Guo+ 2016).
+  * embedding (Klementiev+ 2012; Hermann and Blunsom, 2014; Guo+ 2016)
 * We ...  massively multilingual word embeddings (i.e., embeddings for words in a large number of languages)